maikonalexandre/neovim-config/README.md

 - [**Telescope**](https://github.com/nvim-telescope/telescope.nvim) - A plugin that provides a powerful and extensible search interface for files, commands, and other Neovim functionalities.

-- [**Treesitter**](https://github.com/nvim-treesitter/nvim-treesitter) - A plugin that uses tree-based parsing to provide syntax highlighting and improved code navigation in Neovim.
+- [**Treesitter**](https://github.com/nvim-treesitter/nvim-treesitter) - A plugin that uses tree-based parsing to provide syntax highlighting and improved code navigation in Neovim

   **And more**